capensisma/Herald/README.md

 Currently this package does **not** delete any notifications!
 You will likely want to do that yourself.
 I would recommend an observe function on the server removes notifications when they are read.

+#### Media

+TODO: explain these

 #### Couriers

 Couriers do all the heavy lifting and manage delivery of all the notifications.
 By default the Couriers insures the notification is delivered to the client browser.
 When you add extension packages they will also manage your other forms of media.

-Your courier must have a name and media, at least one medium.
+Your courier must have a name and media (at least one medium).
 Without an extension package the only medium is `onsite`

 #### Runners